Skip to content

 CPU/GPU CPU only CPU + GPU CPU + GPU

-Best For General use, production High accuracy needs Speed + accuracy
+Best For General use, production High accuracy needs Speed + accuracy, CJK languages

 Recommendation